minipief/pyva/doc/source/toolbox_description.rst

 Toolbox description
 ===================

-This section introduces the modules and sub-packages of pyva from the simulation perspective.
+This section introduces the modules and sub-packages of pyva from the [All2009] perspective.
-It presents each module in the context of its simulation purpose.
+It presents each module in the context of its [All2009] purpose.

 .. figure:: ./images/pyva_packages.*
    :align: center